There are no open submissions at this time.

-We appreciate submissions in Standard Manuscript Format.
-Writer William Shunn has provided a great guideline to the Standard Manuscript Format here.
-And check out some of William's excellent fiction too!
+If you have been asked to submit a story, know that your chances of being accepted increase if you use a professional format.
+Writer William Shunn has provided the definitive guideline to the Standard Manuscript Format here.
+And check out some of William’s excellent fiction too.

 Big Time Books publishes genre fiction.
 At this time there are no plans for non-fiction or art/picture books.
 Horror and Science Fiction are our main focus though we love Noir and Pulp and other genres too.

-For legal reasons, avoid using real people, companies, places, and brand name products as much as possible, especially in a bad light.
-While we both might think it is cool to have a real celebrity bashing her husband's brains out with a name-brand whiskey bottle in a story, our lawyers don't think it's cool at all.
+For legal reasons, avoid using real people’s names, companies, and brand name products, especially in a bad light.
+While we both might think it is cool to have write about a real celebrity bashing her husband’s brains out with a name-brand whiskey bottle in a story, our lawyers don’t think it’s cool at all.
 And neither will theirs.

-Violence in the context of a story or characters is acceptable and gleefully encouraged- we do publish horror after all.
-However, we do not publish "torture porn".
-It's the level of detail basically.
-You are writing a story, not a dissection manual (hopefully).
+Violence in the context of a story or characters is acceptable and gleefully encouraged—we do publish horror after all.
+However, we do not publish “torture porn”.
+It’s the level of detail basically.
+You should be writing a story, not a dissection manual (hopefully).
 If in doubt, just ask.

-As with violence, we do not accept gratuitous sex in our stories or detailed sexual descriptions.
-Sexually deviant acts are okay in context, as is "normal" sex (whatever that is) that comes out of story or character, but again, we can't publish every disgusting detail.
+As with violence, we do not accept pornographic sex in our books.
+Sexually deviant acts are okay in context, as is “normal” sex (whatever that is) that comes out of story or character, but again, we will not publish every detail.

-Gratuitous racism, sexism and associated epithets (you know, the "n" word and similar) are generally off limits.
-No casual use of such insults in prose or dialogue or general viewpoint will be accepted.
-If your story is just an excuse to promote hate against another race, sex, sexual orientation, or religion (or lack thereof), we don't want to see it.
+Gratuitous racism, sexism and associated epithets (you know, the “n” word and similar) are generally off limits.
+If your story is just an excuse to promote hate against another race, sex, sexual orientation, or religion (or lack thereof), we don’t want to see it.